Agrael1/Wisdom/README.md

 for Vulkan:

-- Vulkan 1.3.2xx+
+- Vulkan 1.3+ minimum
+- Core features demand Descriptor Heap, requiring Vulkan 1.4+ or 1.3 with VK_EXT_descriptor_heap.

 Functionality is tested on NVIDIA GeForce GTX 1070 and RTX A4000 with latest drivers.
 AMD cards were tested, but with limited functionality.

-Best performance is achieved with NVIDIA cards later than GTX 1650 series, because of the descriptor buffer support.
+Best performance is achieved with NVIDIA cards later than GTX 1650 series, because of the descriptor heap support.
+Does not require Vulkan to run on Windows, offering a native translation directly via DirectX 12.

 Tested on Windows with NVIDIA GeForce GTX 1070 and Linux with RTX A4000 with latest drivers.

+**Linux**

+- CMake 3.22+
+- Vulkan 1.3.+ minimum

+- Core features demand Descriptor Heap, requiring Vulkan 1.4+ or 1.3 with VK_EXT_descriptor_heap.
+- Tested with RTX A4000 with latest drivers on Ubuntu 24.04.

 **Windows Store:**